txt/se16/lectures/00general.md

   spending growth, one-third of all smartphone purchases, and about one-third of all online shoppers.
-+ The innovation stage will also be driven by a new wave of core technologies - innovation accelerators - that radically extend the 3rd Platform[^3rd]'s capabilities and applications, including:
++ The innovation stage will also be driven by a new wave of core technologies - innovation accelerators - that radically extend the 3rd Platform's capabilities and applications, including:
      + The Internet of Things: A massive expansion of the edge, to "smart" cars, buildings, homes, industrial equipment, wearables, and more
      + Cognitive systems: Systems that observe, learn, analyze, offer suggestions, and even create new ideas — dramatically reshaping every services industry
      + Pervasive robotics: Driving knowledge from the digital world into action in the physical world, through robots, self-driving cars, drones, nanorobots, and more
      + 3D printing of all kinds: Materializing all sorts of physical things from digital blueprints - from food to clothing to eventually even living tissue and organs
-     + Natural interfaces: More simply and powerfully connecting people and 3rd Platform[^3rd] systems - through speech, vision, motion, touch, and beyond
+     + Natural interfaces: More simply and powerfully connecting people and 3rd Platform systems - through speech, vision, motion, touch, and beyond
-     + Cloud-based "3rd Platform"[^3rd]–optimized security
+     + Cloud-based "3rd Platform"–optimized security
-technologies and solutions: Better designed to keep up with the massive scale and expanding scope of the 3rd Platform[^3rd].
+technologies and solutions: Better designed to keep up with the massive scale and expanding scope of the 3rd Platform.

 [^3rd]: 3rd platform = mobile computing, social media, cloud computing, and information / analytics (big data),and possibly the Internet of Things.